Career

 Why Post-Hire Regret Happens

-Many people feel "this isn't what I expected" after starting a new job.
+It is not uncommon to feel "this is not what I expected" after starting a new job.
 The root cause is usually insufficient pre-hire research and unclear personal priorities.
 Accepting job descriptions and interview explanations at face value without verifying reality leads to painful gaps between expectations and experience.

 Seven Items to Verify Before Accepting